jdijaili/w13-goodMango-group-project/README.md

 ![database-schema]

 ## Features

+- Create an account
-- Sign up/in and guest/demo login
+- Log in/out and demo user
+- Read important details of mangas
+- Search mangas with different genres
-- Manga Bookshelves to view a collection of manga
+- Logged in users can add bookshelves to view a collection of mangas
-- Upvote and downvote for specific manga
+- Logged in users can add reviews to mangas

 ## Installation